 I am a PBC graduate.
 Can I take advantage of this?

 Yes!
 Your PBC credits will transfer to IWU the same as if you were a current student, and you qualify for the discounted IWU tuition rate.
-If you have a Bachelor’s degree from PBC, you also are eligible for admission to several IWU graduate degree programs and qualify for a 15% discount on tuition costs.
-Click here to read about Master Program options.
+Click here to contact IWU directly; they will tell you how many credits you need to take from IWU to complete your chosen IWU bachelor’s program.
+If you already have a bachelor’s degree from PBC, you also are eligible for admission to several IWU graduate degree programs and qualify for a 15% discount on tuition costs.
+Click here to read about Master Program options, including IWU.

 Interested in PBC?